SEA BRIDGES

 Clothing Studio, ONJIUM will create a silk partition incorporating the traditional weaving technique “Ra” from Korea.

-Kyoto’s Karakami artisan Kamisoe will collaborate with woodblock craftsperson Takeyuki Kanazawa of Kanazawa Moku Seisakusho and Fujita Gasodo, an expert in Kyoto-style mounting crafts.
+Kyoto’s Karakami artisan Kamisoe will collaborate with woodblock craftsperson Yasuyuki Kanazawa of Kanazawa Moku Seisakusho and Fujita Gasodo, an expert in Kyoto-style mounting crafts.
 Together, they will craft a four-panel folding screen adorned with “Four Gracious Flowers and Peony Pattern” of the Joseon Dynasty, provided by ONJIUM.
 Enjoy the harmonious dialogues between the two different materials; paper and textile.

 "Four Gracious Flowers and Peony Pattern" of the Goryeo-era